IanSeyler/rustboot64/README.md

 A tiny 64-bit "kernel" written in Rust.

-I was inspired to download Rust and try to do this after seeing [rustboot](https://github.com/charliesome/rustboot) which was limited to 32-bit operation.
+I was inspired to download Rust and try to do this after seeing [rustboot](https://github.com/charliesome/rustboot) which was limited to 32-bit operation on a single CPU.

-rustboot64 makes use of [Pure64](https://github.com/returninfinity/pure64) to get the system into 64-bit mode, as well as enabling all available CPU cores.
+rustboot64 makes use of [Pure64](https://github.com/returninfinity/pure64) to get the system into 64-bit mode, gather required details for operations, as well as enabling all available CPU cores.

-It paints the screen bright blue and then hangs.
+At the moment, it paints the screen bright blue and then hangs.
 That's it:

 ![](http://i.imgur.com/FGGnUJ2.png)

 ## Setup

-You need a few things to run rustboot:
+You need a few things to run rustboot64:

 1. `qemu`
 2. `ld`